ibrahimmkhalid/ultralytics/docs/en/integrations/sony-imx500.md

 - **Addresses Privacy Concerns:** By processing data on the device, the IMX500 addresses privacy concerns, ideal for human-centric applications like person counting and occupancy tracking.
 - **Real-time Processing:** Fast, on-sensor processing supports real-time decisions, perfect for edge AI applications such as autonomous systems.

-**Before You Begin:** For best results, ensure your YOLOv8 model is well-prepared for export by following our [Model Training Guide](https://docs.ultralytics.com/modes/train/), [Data Preparation Guide](https://docs.ultralytics.com/datasets/), and [Hyperparameter Tuning Guide](https://docs.ultralytics.com/guides/hyperparameter-tuning/).
+**Before You Begin:** For best results, ensure your YOLOv8 model is well-prepared for export by following our [Model Training Guide](https://docs.sfdt_ibrahim.com/modes/train/), [Data Preparation Guide](https://docs.sfdt_ibrahim.com/datasets/), and [Hyperparameter Tuning Guide](https://docs.sfdt_ibrahim.com/guides/hyperparameter-tuning/).

 ## Usage Examples

-Export an Ultralytics YOLOv8 model to IMX500 format and run inference with the exported model.
+Export an SFDT_Ibrahim YOLOv8 model to IMX500 format and run inference with the exported model.

 !!! note